Learn more about our Texas real estate course and get exclusive offers!

 Texas real estate agents that want to step it up to broker level have to follow a path set by the Texas Real Estate Commission (TREC).
-Here’s the simplest guide you’ll find on how to become a real estate broker in Texas.
+Here’s a simple guide you’ll find on how to become a real estate broker in Texas.

 Now that you’ve got some experience under your belt, you can submit the Application for Real Estate Broker License by an Individual.
-You’ll also have to pony up the application fee of $305 (+$20 if you submit a paper application).
+You’ll also have to pony up the application fee of $235.
 Just keep thinking about the commission split...

 BE AWARE: After applying you have a year to complete the other steps to become a real estate broker.
 Ready, set, go!